azadehafzar/OpenMoji-Jekyll-Plugin/README.md

 </p>

 <h1 align="center">OpenMoji Jekyll Plugin</h1>
-<h3 align="center">Beautiful OpenMoji emojis on your Jekyll websites.</h3>
+<h3 align="center">Bring beautiful OpenMoji emojis to your Jekyll websites.</h3>
 <p align="center">
     <a href="https://openmoji.org">
         OpenMoji
     </a>
-    is a free and open source emoji library which can be used for variety of purposes.
+    is a free and open source emoji library which can be used for variety of purposes. it is licensed under CC BY-SA 4.0 .
 </p>

 <p align="center">